uzzal2k5/DockerDeployment/README.md

-## Welcome to Docker Deployment Issues  Pages
+## Welcome to Docker Deployment Issues  Page

 This repository will use only for  [Docker Deployment](https://github.com/uzzal2k5/DockerDeployment)